SlimJallouli/STM32_FleetProvisioning/README.md

  1. - Send the claim certificate.
  2. - Send the claim private key.
+ 3. - Send AWS RootCA.
- 3. - Set the AWS endpoint.
+ 4. - Set the AWS endpoint.
- 4. - Set the MQTT port.
+ 5. - Set the MQTT port.
- 5. - Set the Thing Group Name.
+ 6. - Set the Thing Group Name.
- 6. - Set the Wi-Fi SSID.
+ 7. - Set the Wi-Fi SSID.
- 7. - Set the Wi-Fi password.
+ 8. - Set the Wi-Fi password.
- 8. - Set the provision state.
+ 9. - Set the provision state.
- 9. - Commit the changes.
+ 10. - Commit the changes.
- 10. - Reset the board.
+ 11. - Reset the board.

 You have two options to configure your board: